market compass

 5. Developing Your Marketing Strategy

-Key components of your marketing strategy include:
+Key components include:

 6. Choosing the Right Marketing Channels

-• Traditional channels:
+• Traditional Channels:

 • Print advertising